top of page

 Research Technician

-Abby Collins graduated from Bowling Green State University where she received her BS in Biology with a Specialization in Marine and Aquaric Sciences.
+Abby Collins graduated from Bowling Green State University, where she received her BS in Biology with a specialization in Marine and Aquatic Sciences.
 She is currently pursuing her MS in Marine Conservation and Natural Resource Management at the University of South Alabama.
 She is excited to gain more experience in the field of marine conservation and hopes to start her own marine conservation nonprofit organization.
-If Abby was a marine organism she would be a green sea turtle!
+If Abby were a marine organism, she would be a green sea turtle.

 IMG_2458 - Deanna Palermo.PNG